-Through comic books Elvira reaches visual readers.
-She wrote her first graphic novel called A.W.O.L. featuring a Latina soldier on unauthorized leave from the military.
-She is searching for her kidnapped brother in the El Paso, Texas, Mexico/US border region.
-El Paso is home to Fort Bliss, one of the largest military installations in the U.S. Much of Elvira’s work is centered around her hometown and the socio/cultural/historical contexts of the El Paso, Texas, and Juarez, Mexico, borderland.
+DR. CARRIZAL-DUKES is the author for DUKEScomics.
+She was born and raised in the Chaparral-El Paso-Juárez borderland region where she wrote the A.W.O.L. graphic novel featuring a Latina soldier on unauthorized leave from the military.
+She is searching for her kidnapped brother in the El Paso, Texas, Mexico/US border city.
+Much of Dr. Carrizal-Dukes’ work is centered around her hometown and the socio/cultural/historical contexts of this major U.S.-Mexico transnational space.

 She earned a Doctor of Philosophy degree in Rhetoric and Composition from The University of Texas at El Paso (UTEP), a Master of Fine Arts degree in Film from Columbia University in the City of New York, and a Bachelor of Arts degree from the University of Minnesota – Twin Cities in Journalism and Chicano Studies and a minor in Theatre Arts.